Open

 Eligible expenses

-- Logo design, branding, advertising, and marketing materials
+- Logo design, branding, and marketing materials

 Ineligible Costs and Activities

-- Costs incurred before the grant award
+- Expenses incurred before the grant is awarded

 - Fundraising event costs

-- Alcohol and meals
+- Alcohol or meals

 - Deficits or debts

-- Lobbying, scholarships, conferences, and professional development
+- Lobbying, scholarships, bursaries, conferences, and professional development

 Eligible geographic areas